tboulet/gridworld_rl/README.md

 </p>

 # Installation
-Clone the project with the following command:
+Clone the TP branch of the repository with the following command:

-    git clone git@github.com:tboulet/gridworld_rl.git
+    git clone -b tp git@github.com:tboulet/gridworld_rl.git

+Don't clone the master branch as it contains the final solution of the TP.

-You will also need to have numpy and tkinter installed.
+You will also need to have numpy installed.

 # The environnement